fleetdm/fleet/.github/pull_request_template.md

 - [ ] Changes file added (if needed)
 - [ ] Documented any API changes
-- [ ] Documented any permissions/policy changes
+- [ ] Documented any permissions changes
 - [ ] Added tests for all functionality
 - [ ] Manual QA for all functionality